zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/gDNA_Extraction/gDNA_Extraction.md

 9. Add 200 μl EtOH and vortex to mix.
 Transfer contents to a labeled spin column in a collection tube.

-10. Spin at 10,000 rpm for one minute. **NOTE: if all the contents did not go through the column, repeat the spin.**
+10. Spin at 10,000 rpm for one minute. **Note**: if all the contents did not go through the column, repeat the spin.

 11. Remove spin column and transfer to a new collection tube.
 Add 500 μl Buffer AW1.